 - Raise your child's risk of attention problems, anxiety, and depression

 - Raise your child's risk of gaining too much weight (obesity)

 Screen time increases your child's risk of obesity because:

-Computers can be helpful when kids are using them to do schoolwork.
-But surfing the internet, spending time on Facebook, or watching YouTube videos is considered unhealthy screen time.
+Computers can help kids with their schoolwork.
+But surfing the internet, spending too much time on Facebook, or watching YouTube videos is considered unhealthy screen time.

 Children under age 2 should have no screen time.

-Limit screen to 1 - 2 hours a day for children over age 2.
+Limit screen time to 1 to 2 hours a day for children over age 2.

-Ways to decrease screen time:
+To decrease screen time:

-Updated by: Neil K. Kaneshiro, MD, MHA, Clinical Assistant Professor of Pediatrics, University of Washington School of Medicine.
-Also reviewed by David Zieve, MD, MHA, Medical Director, A.D.A.M.
-Health Solutions, Ebix, Inc.
+Updated by: Neil K. Kaneshiro, MD, MHA, clinical assistant professor of pediatrics, University of Washington School of Medicine, Seattle, WA.
+Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
+Editorial team.